pombredanne/lsh-for-source-code/ReadMe.txt

 Tokenfile.txt Fileid.txt 5 10 10

-10.Enter -Xmx10240m in VM arguments(or memory you need if heap size/out of memory error occuers)
+10.Enter -Xmx10240m in VM arguments(or memory you need if heap size/out of memory error occurs)

 11.click Apply